mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 I drove to the pool; it was -3°C.

 What would have been the swim scheduled on [Sunday](javascript:flick('sun');) was done this morning.
 An extra easy 50m to get myself back to the wall for the pull buoy (original workout was for a 25m pool).
 I felt like I had **another great swim**.
-The strong 50m lengths in the main set were at my best effort and form; going wall to wall in about 45ish seconds.
+The strong 50m lengths in the main set were at my best effort and form; going wall to wall in about 45 secs.

 <!---->
 ## THURSDAY FEB 24 ☀️